 - Emergency access.

-While the top password managers on the market offer password security auditing and password sharing, not a lot of competitors have account recovery options and emergency access.
-Account recovery enables users to access their LastPass password vault if they forget their master password — many password managers don’t offer account recovery, so if you lose your master password, there’s no way to get access to your passwords and other data.
+While the top password managers on the market offer password security auditing and password sharing, not a lot of competitors have account recovery options or emergency access.
+Account recovery enables you to access your LastPass password vault if you forget your master password — many password managers, like Sticky Password, don’t offer account recovery, so if you lose your master password, there’s no way to get access to your passwords and other data.

 LastPass offers the most recovery options out of all top competitors — including SMS recovery and a recovery one-time password.
 LastPass’s emergency access is another useful feature that enables you to set up a trusted contact who can enter your LastPass vault in case of an emergency.

 Overall, LastPass is one of the most secure and feature-rich password managers on the market.
-It has all of the essential features to protect user data, and it also provides several extra tools that allow users to securely share passwords, check the strength of their passwords, and regain access to their vault in case of a lost master password.
+It has all of the essential features to protect user data, and it also provides several extra tools that allow you to securely share passwords, check the strength of your passwords, and regain access to your vault in case of a lost master password.

 LastPass has a web vault and a desktop app for Windows and Mac — both the web vault and desktop apps are intuitive, and adding, customizing, and editing entries is very simple.

-LastPass lets users save a wide range of entries, including passwords, notes, addresses, payment cards, bank accounts, driver’s licenses, passports, social security numbers, insurance policies, health insurance info, memberships, Wi-Fi passwords, email accounts, instant messenger data, databases, servers, SSH keys, and software licenses.
+LastPass lets you save a wide range of entries, including passwords, notes, addresses, payment cards, bank accounts, driver’s licenses, passports, social security numbers, insurance policies, and more.
 Because these pre-made entries don’t have customization options, LastPass also offers an option to create a fully customized item.

-LastPass also lets users create as many folders as they want (and there’s an option to add folders to subfolders) — this makes it very easy to organize all of your passwords and other data.
+LastPass also lets you create as many folders as you want (and there’s an option to add folders to subfolders) — this makes it very easy to organize all of your passwords and other data.

-LastPass also offers several settings for securing and organizing entries.
+There are also several settings for securing and organizing entries.
 For example, when editing items, you can enable/disable auto-login and auto-fill for specific passwords directly from the vault — sometimes it’s better to disable these functions for security reasons (for example, on banking sites).

-LastPass’s password vault is one of the best I’ve ever tested.
-I’m a huge fan of LastPass’s sorting options, I found it very simple to add and change entries, and I think it’s really good that LastPass lets users create customized items.
-I’m also a huge fan of LastPass’s automatic password changer that lets users automatically change passwords for around 70 sites.
+Overall, LastPass’s password vault is one of the best I’ve ever tested.
+I’m a huge fan of LastPass’s sorting options, I found it very simple to add and change entries, and I think it’s really good that LastPass lets you create customized items.

 I really like LastPass’s browser extension.
-It’s available for Chrome, Firefox, Safari, Opera, Edge, and even Internet Explorer.
+It’s available for Chrome, Firefox, Safari, Opera, and Edge.